25/04/2023 by Northwood Banks & Co

 Offering reassurance and security despite Court and Registry delays

-Lasting Powers of Attorney must be registered with the Office of the Public Guardian to become valid, and it is worth noting that this Government body is suffering from long delays.
-For a variety of reasons, dating back to the first lockdown during the pandemic, the registration period has now lengthened to a minimum of 20 weeks.
+Lasting Powers of Attorney have to be registered with the Office of the Public Guardian to become valid, and unfortunately this Government body is still suffering from long delays.
+For a variety of reasons, dating back to the first lockdown, the registration period has now lengthened to a minimum of 20 weeks.

-We cannot see these delays shortening any time soon, so our advice is that; it is better to get your Lasting Powers of Attorney complete and submitted for registration sooner rather than later.
-With the documentation in the system, it will ultimately progress through to registration and can then be used by your chosen attorneys should the need ever arise.
+We cannot see these delays shortening any time soon, so our advice is that; it is better to get your Lasting Powers of Attorney completed and submit it for registration sooner rather than later.
+With the documentation in the system, it will progress through to registration and can then be made use of by your chosen attorneys should the need arise.

-It is worth noting that should an individual lose mental or physical capacity anyone who knows them, but may not be someone they would choose, can apply to the Court of Protection for a Deputyship Order.
+It is also worth noting that should an individual lose physical or mental capacity anyone who knows them, but may not be a person they would choose, can apply to the Court of Protection for a Deputyship Order.
 However, this process is considerably more expensive than arranging for a Lasting Power of Attorney and takes noticeably longer.
-Current applications are taking well over a year for a Deputyship Order, another reason that Lasting Powers of Attorney are a more suitable option.
+Current applications are taking well over a year for a Deputyship Order.
+This is another reason that Lasting Powers of Attorney are the better option.

-This Government department is also suffering from lengthy delays, with routine transactions taking as long as 6 months to register and registrations of unregistered property taking around 18 months.
-It is advised that documentation should be submitted promptly as, again, we believe these delays will not ease any time soon.
+This Government department is also suffering from long delays, with routine transactions taking as long as 6 months to register with registrations of unregistered property taking around 18 months.
+We advise that documentation should be submitted promptly as we believe these delays will also not ease any time soon.
 Although, in this case our customers can be reassured that their intentions are legal and complete once their documents have been signed and dated correctly.